 - Uptime Robot has been specialized for website monitoring and hence it is more efficient and dedicated for website uptime than other general website monitoring services.

 - Potential area of improvement – It covers only three geographic locations (within US) from where it checks the uptime of the monitors.

 Create your free account on UpTime Robot here.

-Back in 2006 Monitis was developed as world’s first all-in-one suite of IT monitoring tools, based in the Cloud.
-And till date it is one of the best website monitoring (here website uptime monitoring) tool.
+Back in 2006 Monitis was developed as the world’s first all-in-one suite of IT monitoring tools, based in the Cloud.
+And till date, it is one of the best website monitoring (here website uptime monitoring) tool.
 It is an amazing service if I talk about technology, innovation, and usability.
 Let me jolt down some of its salient features for you to realize the truth in what I have just mentioned.

 - Online help for navigation and basic usability of the site is provided, which helps you fantastically if you are visiting the site for the first time.
 Once you are familiar with the design, it becomes a wonderful site to use and that too for free.

 - For registration, simply fill up the signup form by clicking signup link on the right top of the site, you will be automatically taken to a small section explaining the setup and usability of the account.